bit101/ProjectMaker/README.md

 A template is simply a folder stored in `<sublime packages dir>/STProjectMaker/Templates/`.
 It can contain any number and types of files and nested folders of files.

+Note that the template directory is not automatically created and no templates are automatically installed in ST3.
+You will have to create the directory and put your templates there.
 There are a couple of sample templates at [https://github.com/bit101/STProjectMaker/tree/master/Templates](https://github.com/bit101/STProjectMaker/tree/master/Templates) to get you started.
 Just copy the files into that directory.

 ### Tokens